 Lexus RC 300h MPG & CO2 emissions

-Lexus is quite rare in the UK market, as it doesn’t have any diesel engines in its line-up.
-As a result, its most economical models are its hybrid cars, which are what the company calls self-charging hybrids.
+Lexus hasn't had any diesel engines in its line-up for quite some time now.
+As a result, its most economical models are its hybrid cars, which are what the company calls "self-charging hybrids".

 That means that, while they combine a petrol engine with a battery-driven electric motor, the battery is quite small.
-So, the car can’t go all that far on electric power – certainly not as far as a plug-in hybrid – and that means that its overall economy isn’t that great.
+So, the car can’t go all that far on electric power – certainly not as far as a plug-in hybrid – and its overall economy isn’t that great.

 Lexus RC MPG & CO2 emissions